automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pachycephalosaurus.md

 # Pachycephalosaurus
-## Description: This plant-eater gave new meaning to the word "blockhead".
+## This plant-eater gave new meaning to the word "blockhead".